 There shall be thirty-six (36) Voting Members, composed as follows:

-Four (4) graduate or professional students enrolled in Master’s degree programs as follows: One (1) at-large, one (1) Master or Public Administration, one(1) Master of Engineering, and one (1) Masters of Industrial & Labor Relations.
+Four (4) graduate or professional students enrolled in Master’s degree programs as follows: One (1) at-large, one (1) Master of Public Administration, one(1) Master of Engineering, and one (1) Masters of Industrial & Labor Relations.

 Should any seat designated for a specific degree program remain empty after the conclusion of the fall semester, that seat shall become open to any masters or professional student pursuing a master’s degree as an at-large seat.